stormearthandlava/stormearthandlava.github.io/blog/_posts/2023-10-25-open-letter.md

 Without a Defensive CD, Shaman can be decently tanky thanks to {{ site.data.talent.earth_shield }} which really stabilizes us.
 The only thing I don't understand is why {{ site.data.talent.earth_shield }} has stacks and needs to be re-applied during combat.
 I would either make it similar to Mage's barrier and make it a 30s buff that you can press when you need it, or a permanent buff on yourself.
 The charge system is, in my opinion, a relic of the past that hasn't been updated to modern gameplay.
 It might makes sense for Restoration Shaman to have to monitor their {{ site.data.talent.earth_shield }} but it makes no sense for Elemental to have to do it.

+It's also worth mentioning {{ site.data.spell.healing_surge }} and the sustain it provides if you put the cast time into it.
+Losing a few globals to top yourself can save you in high pressure moments such as Sarkareth's {{ site.data.raid.aberrus.glittering_surge }}.
+I'm still a bit sad that they reworked {{ site.data.talent.swirling_currents }}.
+During S1, you knew that you could drop {{ site.data.talent.hst }} to further enhance that hybrid healing.
+Trading reliable self-heal for a marginal increase on a raid healing was a very bad trade-off in my opinion.

 Also I don't know if you picked up on it earlier but I was a bit sarcastic concerning {{ site.data.talent.spirit_wolf }}.
 While the mobility portion of this talent feels great, the defensive part feels **AWFUL** to play.
 During S1, high key pushers had to prepare for some damage events by going into {{ site.data.spell.ghost_wolf }} 4 seconds in advance and just... sit there while waiting for the damage event to pass.
 And it happened multiple times per key too.
 This is an awful design and the Damage Reduction portion needs to be instant or just ditch it.
 This talents promotes idle gameplay and I truly hate it.
 Thankfully, this is mostly a non-issue in Season 2 thanks to Augmentation.

 <hr>

 ## Conclusion

 Elemental Shaman deserves more love.
-It has a sick lore behind.
-Most of us initially came to the spec because they thought that lightning was cool.
-It's animations, it's mobility, it's utility, it's design, what's not to love?
+It has a sick lore behind it.
+Most of us initially came to the spec because we thought that lightning was cool.
+Its animations, its mobility, its utility, its design, what's not to love?
 I really enjoy this spec and I hope I helped you pick up the different problems the spec currently has.

 To give a quick summary to people jumping to the end: Restrict {{ site.data.spell.lvb }} access, remove/rework/fuse a few of our buffs to avoid promoting a static gameplay, buff spenders, give us an offensive CD to play around, give us clear raid utility, throw out {{ site.data.externals.wft }} or rework it, and give us another defensive tool.